 Even on classroom days, students will get outside, participating in day hikes, team building initiatives, archery, primitive skills, and other activities to promote communication and teamwork.
 These activities help students to remain engaged during the academic portion of the school day.

 After spending time on base and in the classroom, students will participate in one extended adventure per week (on average).

 NC Academic Discovery

-Expedition 3 is a three day adventure through Cherokee National Forest and Gee Creek State Park in Tennessee.
-Campers will set up camp at Agape campground before spending an evening of swimming and gearing up for the next day’s adventure at Star Mountain.
+Expedition 3 is a three-day adventure through Cherokee National Forest and Gee Creek State Park in Tennessee.
+Campers will set up camp before spending an evening of swimming and gearing up for the next day’s adventure at Star Mountain.
 Campers will spend day 2 rock climbing and repelling at Star Mountain.
 Day 3 is all about the water.
 Campers will spend the day jet skiing, swimming, and enjoying the beautiful mountain Parksville Lake.

 In addition to these adventures, students will also go on two local field trips to learn more about the culture and history of Western North Carolina.
 One day will be spent in nearby Asheville visiting the Colburn Science Musem, Thomas Wolfe Memorial, and the Urban Trail.
 The other day will be spent in historic Cherokee, visiting the Oconalauftee Visitor Center and Mountain Heritage Farm & Museum, Mingus Mill, and the Museum of the Cherokee Indian.